 Apply the Demi-Permanent Toner

-Creme Toner:
+Cream Toner:

 - Apply: Apply to damp, towel-dried hair.
 Work in sections and fully saturate each section with a color brush.

 Once the timer goes off, rinse your hair thoroughly with cool water until the water runs clear.
 Do not shampoo.
 Apply a moisturizing conditioner, let it sit for 2–3 minutes, and rinse.
-Wait at least 48 hours before your next shampoo to help the color last longer (unless your product directions specifically instruct otherwise).
+Wait at least 48 hours before your next shampoo to help the color last longer, unless your product directions specifically instruct otherwise.

 Liquid Toner: